SummaryRead the full fact sheet

 Herbal medications and supplements may interact in harmful ways with over-the-counter or prescription medicines you are taking.

-Taking herbal supplements may decrease the effectiveness of other drugs you are taking or may increase the negative side effects.
+Taking herbal supplements may increase or decrease the effectiveness of other drugs you are taking or may increase the risk of negative side effects.
+For example, St John’s Wort mostly decreases the effectiveness of other medicines but increases the effects of antidepressants.

-If you are considering taking herbal medications it is always a good idea to talk to your doctor about possible side effects and interaction with other medications you are taking.
+If you are considering taking herbal medicines, it is always a good idea to talk to your doctor about possible side effects and interactions with other medications you are taking.

 Purchase herbal medicine products from a reputable supplier

 Not all herbal medicines that are sold are safe.
-Always purchase products from a reputable practitioner or pharmacist.
+Always purchase from a source that stocks products from a reputable manufacturer or supplier, such as health food stores, supermarkets, pharmacies or from a reputable practitioner.

-Be careful about purchasing herbal medicines over the internet.
+Be careful about purchasing herbal medicines .
 Unregulated herbal medicines from overseas may not be manufactured to the same quality and standard as regulated medicines.
-In some cases, products bought over the internet have been found to have dangerous levels of lead, mercury or arsenic, which can cause serious health problems.
+In some cases, products purchased online have been found to have dangerous levels of , or arsenic, which can cause serious health problems.

 Herbal medicines made in Australia are subject to regulations.
 Consult with your pharmacist about the safety and effectiveness of the herbal medicine or supplements you are thinking of buying.
 If you are considering taking herbal medicine, it is recommended that you: